St Albans High School for Girls

 THE MUDDY VERDICT

 The open and engaged culture feels completely unstuffy.
 This is a school with a strong ethos of empowerment.
-The headmistress is a great role model who oozes confidence and belief and this positivity and energy permeate the school.
 While everyone I have ever spoken to about this school talks about the academic results and subsequent pressure, I know I was only there for the day, but I got the sense that the girls are extremely mature and grounded, and more than capable of handling it and that there is a great sense of balance and awareness about the need for time out.

 GOOD FOR: Confident girls who want to challenge themselves.
 Girls who are prepared to engage from an early age and to take responsibility.